The Official Simmons Guide to Boston

 If you couldn't tell by the names, you'll be right on the water when you visit the Waterfront and Seaport.
 Say hello to the sea creatures at the New England Aquarium or embrace your inner child at the Children's Museum.
 You can also head over to the Boston Harbor, home to the historic Boston Tea Party and the Boston Tea Party Museum.

-Travel Time: 20 minutes on the Green Line.
+Travel Time: 20 minutes to Park Street on the Green Line.

-And don't miss the annual Head of the Charles!
+The MIT Museum and Harvard Art Museum will keep you cultured, while The Sinclair, Club Passim and The Plough & Stars (and much much more!) will keep you entertained with live music.
+And don't miss the annual Head of the Charles, October 21-23!
 Watch this exciting regatta from the shores of Cambridge for some beautiful city views.

-Travel Time: 35 to 40 minutes on the train.
+Travel Time: 30 minutes on the Green Line to Coolidge Corner.